Refugees need to know they are not alone! A volunteer can make a profound difference in the life of a refugee.

 Refugees are eligible to apply for citizenship after residing in the U.S. for five years — an exciting milestone in their resettlement.
 In this program, volunteers commit to meet with a refugee once per week for three months in order to help them learn about American history, civics, and English in preparation for the citizenship exam.

-All New Neighbor opportunities are in Chicago or DuPage County
+All New Neighbor opportunities are in Chicago or DuPage County.

 Engaging with Refugees: Cross-Cultural Training is provided before becoming a New Neighbor.

-Serve as a Group in DuPage County
+Serve as an individual or group in DuPage County

 Heidi’s House, a gathering place for refugees and volunteers, is now open in Wheaton, Illinois!
 Heidi’s House provides space for church groups, families, or individuals to volunteer together.